jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/reconfigurefundingcyclesof.md

   @param _fundAccessConstraints An array containing amounts, in wei (18 decimals), that a project can use from its own overflow on-demand for each payment terminal.
 The `distributionLimit` applies for each funding cycle, and the `overflowAllowance` applies for the entirety of the configuration.
   @param _groupedSplits An array of splits to set for any number of group.

-  @return The ID of the funding cycle that was successfully configured.
+  @return The configuration of the funding cycle that was successfully updated.
 */
 function reconfigureFundingCyclesOf(
   uint256 _projectId,